 Make sure there is enough room for the tree branches to spread.
 Also make sure the roots have enough room to grow without being confined to a small area by the foundation walls of the house or by a sidewalk, which would cause the roots to stop growing and lead to the eventual death of the tree.

-Black Hills spruce, Scotch pine and the Swiss stone pine are often good choices for landscaping.
-Your local gardening center can also recommend pine varieties that will work in your region.
+Scotch pine (Pinus sylvestris, USDA zones 2-8) and the Swiss stone pine (Pinus cembra, zones 4-7) are often good choices for landscaping.
+Your local gardening center can also recommend pine species and cultivars that will work best in your region.

 Pine Tree Planting Considerations